 R: First of all, a reflector is a telescope that works with a mirror optical system, a refractor is a telescope that works with lenses.
 These two big families (which in turn include different types of optical schemes like achromatic or apochromatic refractors, Newton reflectors, Schmidt-Cassegrain, Ritchey-Chretien, Maksutov-Cassegrain, etc.) have different characteristics that we can summarize here:

 1) Reflectors use an optical scheme with a secondary mirror placed in front of the primary mirror and, creating an obstruction, this reduces the contrast of the image (the decrease in contrast can be more or less high, depending on the optical scheme and on the secondary mirror dimension).
 However, reflectors have a lower production cost than a medium quality refractor (ie at the same price you can buy a reflector with a larger diameter and therefore a greater light collection capability) and therefore, generally, they are more suitable for observations of deep-sky objects (such as galaxies, nebulae or star clusters).
-Examples of reflector telescopes to start with are the SkyWatcher Newton Explorer 130/900 EQ2 telescope for people looking for a low-cost but large enough instrument to begin observing even deep-sky objects or the SkyWatcher Newton Explorer 150/750 EQ3 telescope for people searching for a more powerful instrument and also equipped with a better equatorial mount that, in a second time, can also be motorized or computerized, allowing its use also in astrophotography.
+Example of reflector telescopes to start with is the SkyWatcher Newton Explorer 150/750 EQ3 telescope for people looking for a low-cost but powerful enough instrument to begin observing even deep-sky objects and equipped with a good equatorial mount that, in a second time, can also be motorized or computerized, allowing its use also in astrophotography.

 2) Refractors have no obstruction, therefore, with the same diameter of a reflector, they allow a greater contrast.
 For this reason they are very suitable in all applications where it is necessary to push magnification and having high contrast: they are therefore very suitable for observing planets, Moon and double stars.
 Refractors also have the advantage of being able to be used as powerful spotting scopes by adding an erecting prism (usually optional).
 Reflectors rarely offer this option as they are not suitable for this use (except for the Maksutov-Cassegrain type telescopes like the SkyWatcher Maksutov Skymax 127 EQ3 telescope which, thanks to low obstruction and high contrast, is a reflector very good on Moon, planets and double stars and for the terrestrial observations just like a refractor).
-Among refractor telescopes we can recommend the Celestron Inspire 70AZ telescope which already has an erecting prism (so it can already be used also as spotting scope) and a very simple altazimuth mount to be used or the Celestron Inspire 100AZ telescope that, to a higher price, it offers a greater diameter not only to allow you to push magnifications more but also to start looking at deep-sky objects like galaxies, nebulae or star clusters.
+Among refractor telescopes we can recommend the SkyWatcher refractor Evostar 102 EQ3 telescope that, by adding the optional erecting prism, it can be used also as spotting scope.

 Q: What mount is better to start with?